KD on Westbrook rivalry: 'The outside is taking it more serious than probably we are'

 Durant also refused to share what was said: “He dunked the ball.
 I ran down court, called for the ball, shot a 3 and made it.”

 Through these first two games, the most heated exchanges involving Durant and Westbrook have been them getting into it with opposing big men.
 In the Nov.
-3 matchup, Durant had some trash talk with Enes Kanter, one of more vocal critics of Durant’s move.
+3 matchup, Durant had some trash talk with Kanter, one of more vocal critics of Durant’s move.
 And Wednesday, Westbrook crashed into a wall of Zaza Pachulia in the second quarter that resulted in a flagrant foul 1 for Pachulia and a promise for retribution.
 If that collision contributed to a momentary mental lapse in which Westbrook made one of the most egregious traveling violations ever – five steps before a dribble – no one can truly say.
 But Westbrook certainly won’t forget – especially after he later realized that Pachulia stood over him as he writhed on the floor in pain.

 “He hit me kind of hard,” Westbrook said.
 “But it’s all right.
 I’m gonna get his ass back.
 Straight up. … Whenever that is, I don’t know what it’s going to be, but I don’t play that game.”

 Pachulia was dismissive of Westbrook’s threat, making a comment that effectively summed up where these franchises stand.
 “I can’t worry about those kind of comments.
 I’m part of the amazing team.
 We have a great goal to win the championship,” Pachulia said.
 “That team is not there.
 So that team might be thinking about other stuff, like getting me back.
 OK, you can get me back.
-But this is my 14thyear, we all know that my game is to play hard, not dirty.”
+But this is my 14th year, we all know that my game is to play hard, not dirty.”

 Being at home against the Thunder has provided a shield for Durant while also allowing him to get more comfortable in being a Warrior: He’s only needed 40 shots to score 79 points and hasn’t heard one boo.
 But Durant will be forced to confront his past in the next two meetings, the first arriving Feb.
 11. Durant doesn’t know how he will feel as he steps into Chesapeake Energy Arena as an enemy, but he is certain that it won’t be a celebration of the eight years of great play that he provided for the NBA’s closest equivalent to a rabid, college crowd.